auth-xyz/sshman/README.md

 # to connect to a session, you can run:
 sshman --connect <session>

+# To list the sessions you have, you can use:
+sshman --sessions

+# To remove a session you generated you can use
+sshman --remove-session <session>

 # A note about --generate-session:
 # username : the username of the machine you're connecting to via ssh
 # host : the machine's public ipv4